Aurele-Barriere/CoreJIT/Readme.md

 $CR run $RG:$VS "~/jit -h"
 ```

-There are a number of lua programs in [src/coqjit/progs_lua](https://github.com/Aurele-Barriere/CoreJIT/tree/master/src/coqjit/progs_lua).
+There are a number of lua programs in `progs_lua`.
 To run one of these programs do the following:

 ```
 $CR run $RG:$VS "~/jit -f ~/progs_lua/scopes.lua"